LightHearts UK Mental Wellbeing - Week 8

 The Week Ahead

-1. When you write in your journal start to try and explore the idea of what brings you joy.
+1. Start to try and explore the idea of what brings you joy.
 Write out your memories of happier times.
 Try and think when the last time you felt happy.
 Where were you, what were you doing?
 Go to that place in your mind.
 Or if you are able do it for real – go back to that place, and do what you were doing.
 Think of ways you can bring those joyful things back into your life again.
 And if you can’t bring it back just as it was, don’t shut yourself off, just think of new ways you can achieve that.
 Everything changes, happy times can turn to unhappier times.
 But we must also remember that unhappy times can turn themselves round to happier times too.
 It might not be exactly the same as it was before, but there’s every chance that it might be even better.
 Just hold yourself open to that possibility.

 2. After doing the colour meditation, try bringing in your favourite colour into your life in all the ways we suggested above.
 Try doing a variation of the ‘candle gazing’ technique from Week 5 but instead of gazing at a candle, stare at your colour using the “thinking, planning, worrying, remembering” technique to help you concentrate on the present moment.
 Does the colour make you feel different?
 Explore these feelings in your journal.